 With SaaS, you can see changes happen rapidly, but incrementally.
 The changes don’t drastically change how the application looks or operates.
 Take Gmail for example.
 Google makes changes to Gmail constantly, but hardly any of those changes are noticeable to the user.

 SaaS has revolutionized computing in a million ways.
-But reducing spend on infrastructure, infinite scaling capabilities, and real-time updating with incremental improvements are the three reasons driving both startup and enterprise organizations to move to the cloud.
+But reducing spend on infrastructure, infinite scaling capabilities, and real-time updating with incremental improvements are the three reasons driving both startup and enterprise organizations to move to the cloud, including for SQL server monitoring.